Who is Harris & Harris, Ltd.?

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Harris & Harris go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Harris & Harris From Your Credit Report Today!

 Lexington Law can assist you in disputing Harris & Harris accounts.
-They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.